jhausserlab/NIPMAP/README.md

         |   equations.py
         |   visualization.py
 ```
-## Quick start
-The samples should have the shape of a square to generate sites and compute cell abundance.
-Prior to NIPMAP analysis,cell types must have been already identififes (NIPMAP doesn't do cell type identification) and the list of markers should include phenotypic markers, proteins/molecules that were not used ot identify the cells.

-Run script called nipmap.r with your own data following the parameters setting and pre-processing to get these outputs:
-* Generation of sites cell abundance (+ radius size selection)
-* PCA and Archetype Analysis
-* Niche identification
-* Niche segmentation of images
-* Niche-phenotype mappping

 ## Reproducing analysis from El Marrahi et al.
 * **Niches identification**: Open /TMENS_analysis/notebooks/keren_building_blocks_analysis/archetype_analysis.ipynb and excute "3D Archetypes- All tumors- 4 archetypes", "Visualization and interpretation of archetypes" and "Export data from PCA and Archetype analysis" sections.
 Open in /TMENS_analysis/keren_building_blocks_analysis sites_patient_mapper.ipynb and execute each chunk and name .csv files